 The act does not apply to the sale of an interest in a business entity, even if the entire interest is owned by one person and the entire interest is being sold.
 Thus, the act does not apply to the purchase and sale of stock in a corporation, even if there is only one shareholder and all the stock is being sold.
 Likewise, it does not apply to the sale of a membership interest in a limited liability company (LLC) or a partnership interest.

 For this reason, the bulk sales act typically does not apply to a buy-sell transaction between partners in a partnership or co-owners of a corporation or LLC.
-In those cases, the remaining owner is not buying the assets from the business but is instead purchasing the partnership interest or stock or LLC membership interest.
+In those cases, the remaining owner is not buying the assets from the business but is instead of purchasing the partnership interest or stock or LLC membership interest.

-The also does not apply to a merger of a corporation or LLC into another entity, even though the result is that all the assets of the party who would be considered the seller are transferred to the party who would be considered the buyer.
+This also does not apply to a merger of a corporation or LLC into another entity, even though the result is that all the assets of the party who would be considered the seller are transferred to the party who would be considered the buyer.

 Finally, many purchasers of a business intentionally don’t comply with the act, though the purchaser will ordinarily protect himself otherwise against the claims of creditors.
 Here are two typical scenarios applicable to the acquisition of a business subject to the act.